IMDC/webmoti-react/setup.md

 Installing `puppeteer` on raspberry pi (arm64) is broken.
 It doesn't install the proper chromium binary.
 To fix this, use `executablePath: /usr/bin/chromium-browser` when starting puppeteer.
-This is already in the script.
+(This is already in the script)

 #### Install dependencies